samsquire/mazzle/docs/index.md

 # parallel execution

-`devops-pipeline` knows what parts of your environment infrastructure can run together in concurrently and in parallel due to the graphs defining data flow.
+`devops-pipeline` knows what parts of your environment infrastructure can run together concurrently and in parallel due to the graphs defining data flow.

 ![pipeline-running](parallel-components.png)

 # SSH workers

-You don't always want to run builds on the master node (where you run devops-pipeline from) You can specify a list of hosts to run builds on remote servers.
+You don't always want to run builds on the master node (where you run devops-pipeline from) You can specify a list of hosts to run builds on remote servers **via SSH**.

 ```
 devops-pipeline --file architecture.dot \